 Here’s how to move the Sirona S between modes.
 Squeeze the recline handle, then move the seat to the most upright position.
 The rotation lock indicator will show the word UNLOCK.
 Though we don’t doubt that parents will attempt otherwise, this system safeguards that the Sirona S can only rotate when the seat’s shell is in the proper position and the indicator shows UNLOCK.

 We found that our Sirona S had trouble staying locked into the most upright and out of the way position while we were installing the seat.
 The seat kept slipping out of position and banging the seat onto my hand while I was fussing with the vehicle seat belt or the lower anchors.
+The newer models of this seat lock into the most upright position for installation, but it can be a bit finicky to get it to stay locked.

 Rotating is for Loading/Unloading ONLY